MSPs: Are Your Cloud Operations Meeting Your Customers’ Needs?

-The pieces are there, and you need the data management toolset, call it a “cloud monetization platform” to organize them into a cohesive picture.
+The pieces are there, and you need the data management toolset, call it a “revenue-focused cloud management platform” to organize them into a cohesive picture.
 In practice, this means creating true convergence between sales, provisioning, and billing.

 Consider it regarding a “single pane of glass,” where clients can adjust their service package on the fly in response to their changing needs, your engineers can quickly provision new services, and your finance people can easily pull reliable usage metering reports to feed your billing system.

 This ability to be nimble will reduce errors and revenue leakage, and provide clients with real flexibility and cost management.
 Clients get what they need when they need it and only pay for what they use.

 This kind of data-driven automation is already common across the enterprise to manage other mission-critical operations – why shouldn’t it be available to you?

 If you’d like to talk to us about monetizing your billing process, or about how to deliver your cloud to customers more quickly and efficiently, we’d love to hear from you.